Last Updated on October 8, 2023

 - Is it better to have one large air purifier or multiple small ones?

 We suggest you get a purifier, depending on your room size.
 One can work wonders if everything lines up.
 For rooms with complex designs, you might need 2 purifiers for better cleansing.
 Placing 2 purifiers in different locations in your room can improve ventilation.
-Knowing where to place air purifier can be helpful for you.
+Knowing where to place an air purifier can be helpful for you.

 - Does room size matter for air purifiers?